-- (a) "A member of your family" means: your partner (i.e. your spouse, civil partner or anyone with whom you live in a similar capacity); your parent or parent-in-law; any child, stepchild or sibling of you or your partner; your grandparent, grandchild, aunt, uncle, nephew or niece; and the partners of any of those people. - (b) You have a "close association" with someone if your relationship is such that a reasonable member of the public might think you would be prepared to favour or disadvantage that person when deciding a matter which affects them). - 15.
-When you attend a meeting of the Council or Executive, or one of their committees or sub-committees, and you are aware that you have a non-registerable interest in an item of business (as defined in paragraph 13) you must disclose that interest to the meeting before consideration of that item begins or (if later) when you become aware of the interest.
+- a.
+"A member of your family" means: your partner (i.e. your spouse, civil partner or anyone with whom you live in a similar capacity); your parent or parent-in-law; any child, stepchild or sibling of you or your partner; your grandparent, grandchild, aunt, uncle, nephew or niece; and the partners of any of those people. - b.
+You have a "close association" with someone if your relationship is such that a reasonable member of the public might think you would be prepared to favour or disadvantage that person when deciding a matter which affects them). - 15.
+When you attend a meeting of the Town Deal Board, or one of their committees or subcommittees, and you are aware that you have a non-registerable interest in an item of business (as defined in paragraph 13) you must disclose that interest to the meeting before consideration of that item begins or (if later) when you become aware of the interest.

-Part 4 - Non-Participation in Council Business
+Part 4 - Non-Participation in Town Deal Board business

-- 16. When you attend a meeting of the Council or Executive, or one of their committees or sub-committees, and you are aware that the criteria set out in paragraph 17 are satisfied in relation to any matter to be considered, or being considered at that meeting, you must: - (a) Declare that fact to the meeting: - (b) Not participate (or further participate) in any discussion of the matter at the meeting; and - (c) Not participate in any vote (or further vote) taken on the matter at the meeting; - (d) Leave the room whilst the matter is being discussed. - 17.
-The criteria for the purposes of paragraph 16 are that: - (a) You have a registerable or non-registerable personal interest in the matter which is such that a member of the public knowing the relevant
+- 16. When you attend a meeting of the Town Deal Board, or one of their committees or subcommittees, and you are aware that the criteria set out in paragraph 17 are satisfied in relation to any matter to be considered, or being considered at that meeting, you must: - a.
+Declare that fact to the meeting; - b.
+Not participate (or further participate) in any discussion of the matter at the meeting; and - c.
+Not participate in any vote (or further vote) taken on the matter at the meeting; - d.
+Leave the meeting whilst the matter is being discussed.

-- facts would reasonably think it so significant that it is likely to prejudice your judgement of the public interest; and either - (b) The matter will affect the financial position of yourself or one of the persons or bodies referred to in paragraph 14 or in any of your register entries: or - (c) The matter concerns a request for any permission, licence, consent or registration sought by yourself or any of the persons referred to in paragraph 14 or in any of your register entries. - 18.
-If a Council function can be discharged by you as a member acting alone and you are aware you have a registerable or non-registerable personal interest in any matter to be dealt with by in that way which meets the criteria set out in paragraph 17, you shall not deal with that matter in any way (except to enable it to be dealt with by someone else).
+- 17. The criteria for the purposes of paragraph 16 are that: - a.
+You have a registerable or non-registerable personal interest in the matter which is such that a member of the public knowing the relevant 4 facts would reasonably think it so significant that it is likely to prejudice your judgement of the public interest; and either - b.
+The matter will affect the financial position of yourself or one of the persons or bodies referred to in paragraph 14 or in any of your register entries; or - c.
+The matter concerns a request for any permission, licence, consent or registration sought by yourself or any of the persons referred to in paragraph 14 or in any of your register entries. - 18.
+If a Town Deal Board function can be discharged by you as a member acting alone and you are aware you have a registerable or non-registerable personal interest in any matter to be dealt with by in that way which meets the criteria set out in paragraph 17, you shall not deal with that matter in any way (except to enable it to be dealt with by someone else).